-Director – Daniel Sackheim, Screenplay – Wesley Strick, Producer – Neil H. Moritz, Photography – Alar Kivilo, Music – Christopher Young, Special Effects Supervisor – R. Bruce Steinheimer, Production Design – Jon Gary Steele.
+Director – Daniel Sackheim, Screenplay – Wesley Strick, Producer – Neal H. Moritz, Photography – Alar Kivilo, Music – Christopher Young, Special Effects Supervisor – R. Bruce Steinheimer, Production Design – Jon Gary Steele.
 Production Company – Original Film Productions.

 Leelee Sobieski (Ruby Baker), Stellan Skarsgård (Terry Glass), Diane Lane (Erin Glass), Trevor Morgan (Rhett Baker), Bruce Dern (Arnold Begleiter), Kathy Baker (Nancy Ryan), Chris Noth (Uncle Jack), Rita Wilson (Grace Baker), Michael O’Keefe (David Baker)